Planning and Environment Linkages

 South Carolina — Liaison and Interagency Coordination Effort

-The following recommendations to improve the Linking Planning and NEPA: Towards Streamlined Decisionmaking workshop are derived from the FY06 Quarter 1 Workshop participant interviews:
+The following recommendations to improve the Linking Planning and NEPA: Towards Streamlined Decisionmaking workshop are derived from the FY05 Quarter 4 Workshop participant interviews:

-- Post the State Action Plans and detailed state DOT practices on the website to be developed as part of the Linking Planning and NEPA follow-up support.
+- Post the State Action Plans and detail state DOT practices on the website to be developed as part of the Linking Planning and NEPA follow-up support.

 - Create a "Re: NEPA style" information exchange website or link; this feature will facilitate the exchange of successes, lessons learned, and contact information among state DOTs and the Federal and state resource agencies.